mbridak/k1usnsst/README.md

 * Added a persistent store of past contacts.
 This info is stored in `pastcontacts.json` in your home directory.
 It's, as it's extension shows, a json file.
 But you should always log the exchange that was sent.
 * Fixed/rewrote QRZ lookups.
 * Instead of loading the radio state icons each and every single time we polled the radio.
 We now load the states once into an object, then set the label to the pre-loaded object. saving hundreds if not thousands of drive accesses.
+* Added a CW class, which lets you choose either cwdaemon or PyWinkeyer for generating the CW.
+* Updated the settings screen to use a tabbed interface.

 ## Running from source